firminxu/Note/docker.md

 docker images rm imagename
 ```

-# list all the containers including thoser not in use
+# list all the container

 ```
-docker container ls -all
+docker ps -a
 ```

 # docker remove the tag, but not the image.

 ```